 “Highly sensitive individuals are those born with a tendency to notice more in their environment and deeply reflect on everything before acting, as compared to those who notice less and act quickly and impulsively.

-Continued in article Being Highly Sensitive and Creative – an excerpt from my book.
+Continued in article Being Highly Sensitive and Creative – an excerpt from my main book.